Virtana/robot_camera_calibration/rviz_simulator/README.md

 Drag around the virtual camera and multiple virtual fiducial targets.

 Left click on the camera to generate a `YAML` file, in the created detections folder, with the measured target locations.

+---

+### `synthetic_optimization` Node
+Ceres optimizer for a bundle adjustment camera calibration problem.
+Considers the reprojection error to optimize the following parameters:
+ *    world_T_camera
+ *    world_T_target
+ *    camera_intrinsics

+Start `roscore` in a new terminal.
+Run the following command in another terminal:
+> `rosrun rviz_simulator synthetic_optimization _dir_name:=<detections_directory_name>`

+where the `detections_directory_name` is a directory of camera, targets and detection yaml files in the `rviz_simulator` package directory.

+The output is written to a folder labelled "`optimized`" which is created in the `detections_directory_name` folder.